mvolkmann/blog/src/meteor.md

 and an `id` property set to the `_id` value of the affected document.

-When a document is added to a collection, `msg` is set to "added" and `fields` set to a JSON object containing all the properties of the document.
+When a document is added to a collection, `msg` is set to "added" and `fields` is set to a JSON object containing all the properties of the document.

-When a document is updated, `msg` is set to "changed" and `fields` set to a JSON object containing only the properties of the document that were modified.
+When a document is updated, `msg` is set to "changed" and `fields` is set to a JSON object containing only the properties of the document that were modified.

 When a document is deleted from a collection, `msg` is set to "remove".

-If a client subscribes to a collection, "added" messages described above are sent from the server to initially populate Minimongo.
+When a client subscribes to a collection, "added" messages described above are sent from the server to initially populate Minimongo.

 ### Optimistic UI